Contact us: +48 22 150 15 10

 Did you not get through?
 Our team was just talking to patients.
 Please leave your inquiry and we will call you back to find out how we can help you.

-After determining the date of surgery, the Patient Coordinator will determine the date of consultation qualifying for surgery.
+After determining the date of surgery, the Medical Care Coordinator will determine the date of consultation qualifying for surgery.
 The purpose of the qualifying visit is to monitor the patient’s condition and to exclude the occurrence of contraindications for elective surgery.
 At the appointed date, the Patient reports with a set of recommended examinations (the full list can be downloaded below).

 The pre-operative qualification includes a visit to an orthopedist, anesthesiologist, pediatrician as well as a dietitian and psychotherapist.

-The orthopedic physician after examining the Patient and familiarizing himself with the tests confirms (or modifies if necessary) the operating procedure.
+The orthopedic surgeon, after examining the Patient and familiarizing himself with the tests confirms (or modifies if necessary) the operating procedure.
 Explains the procedure and possible complications and provides the consent documentation to be signed.
 Orthopedic consultation is also the appropriate time to ask questions to the doctor and clarify difficult issues related to the procedure.

 The anaesthesiologist, based on the results of the examination, anaesthesiological survey and subjective examination (interviews with the patient), selects the most appropriate type of anesthesia for the procedure.
 He informs the patient about possible complications and provides the consent for anesthesia to be signed

-After completing all visits to specialists, the Patient returns to the Coordinator, to whom he gives the file with medical records.
+After completing all visits to specialists, the Patient returns to the Medical Care Coordinator, to whom he gives the file with medical records.
 The coordinator informs the patient about preparation for hospitalization, admittance to the ward and signs a contract with the patient for the procedure.